bullet-db/bullet-db.github.io/docs/quick-start.md

 Since we served our schema through the same Web Service as our queries, both these point to our Web Service.
 Note that there is no ```schemaPath``` because it must be the constant string ```columns```.
 If you define a custom endpoint for your schema, you must ensure that it can be obtained by making a GET request to ```schemaHost/schemaNamespace/columns```.

+The [UI Usage](ui/usage.md) page shows you some queries you can run using one such instance of the UI.